 Of course, it's also important to see your doctor about potential treatments.
 In severe cases, surgery may become an option, especially to repair a hiatal hernia that is a constant source of acid reflux symptoms and other pain.
 However, more commonly, antacids (such as Tums) purchased over the counter can combat infrequent symptoms in small quantities.
 You may also choose to use H2 blockers (such as Pepcid and Zantac) which decrease the production of acid.

 If these aren't working, you should definitely consult with your doctor regarding prescription medications, such as Reglan, which can help to strengthen your LES, as well as cause your stomach to empty faster and therefore decrease the likelihood of acid backing up from your stomach into your esophagus.

 The team of doctors at Gastroenterology Associates is extremely capable at detecting and diagnosing Acid Reflux Disease.
 If you feel that you have symptoms of Acid Reflux, you should not ignore them and take action to reduce the impacts of the disease on your life and health.
-Feel free to contact our staff for an appointment in our online appointment request or call us at the office.
+Please contact our staff for an appointment today in our online appointment request.